Exercise Physiology KNR 400 Independent Study: Cumulative Culminating Experience (ISCCE)

 An exercise physiology faculty member must sign-off once the student has demonstrated mastery of the KSA.
 Some tasks may be completed as part of regular course work.
 However, other tasks will require coordination with an Exercise Physiology faculty member outside of class.

 It is the student’s responsibility to seek out opportunities throughout the course of his/her study to complete all KSAs.
 All required tasks must be completed prior to the last two weeks of class during the semester in which the student plans on graduating.
-Although all exercise physiology students are welcome/should attend, all students planning to graduate in a given semester will attend a final class meeting in which students will make presentations to each other and exercise physiology faculty on how they met the course requirements.

 Students should register for the independent study during their last semester in the master's program.
 The student will receive academic credit for this independent study (3 cr.) when all KSAs have been completed.